Prerequisites

 Configure Rack Settings

-While keeping the wicket UI open, start another terminal session and ssh into the setup command shell:
+While keeping the TUI open, start another terminal session and SSH into the setup CLI:

 In this second terminal window, you will make use of the commands above to enter or upload the necessary rack configurations.